 The pu pu platter, which also has been called the po po platter or pupu platter, is a medley of appetizers that originated in Polynesia, but was largely popularized by Chinese restaurants scattered across the United States.
 Starting several generations ago in Hawaiian culinary culture, the platter is likely to have consisted of items like bacon-wrapped pineapple chunks, teriyaki skewers and shrimp toast.

-Around the middle of the 20th century, as the appetizer began catching on with American diners more distinctively Chinese starters became regular staples of the dish — like egg rolls, crab rangoon, barbecued chicken wings, shrimp tempura and spare ribs.
-Traditionally, the items are served on an organized platter, with a small hibachi grill nearby to let diners apply the final char.
+Around the middle of the 20th century, as the appetizer began catching on with American diners more distinctively, Chinese starters became regular staples of the dish — like egg rolls, crab rangoon, barbecued chicken wings, shrimp tempura, and spare ribs.
+Traditionally, the items are served on a circular, organized platter, with a small grill nearby to let diners apply the final char.
 Tongs are brought out and items on skewers are served on a pu pu platter for easy serving.